-Kirchner's practice stems from materials' reaction to touch, cuts, sewing, dyeing, or programming.
-Interacting with materials through fiber and digital processes allows Kirchner to understand materials' limits as well as their conceptual potential.
+Kirchner's practice stems from the ways that materials form as well as their reaction to touch, cuts, sewing, and dye-based chemical reactions.
+Interacting with materials through fiber and research-based processes allows Kirchner to understand materials' limits as well as their conceptual potential.
 Through this collaboration with their materials, Kirchner gains a greater understanding of what needs to be done to develop a sustainable practice that lays the groundwork for future makers.
 Kirchner utilizes fiber-based and digital-based processes for object-making because the time needed to accomplish these processes gives Kirchner the time needed to process and understand the experiences of their body and oppressed bodies.

 Conceptually, this dialogue and collaboration enables Kirchner to create empathy and awareness for experiences of "other" bodies and allows others to imagine new ways of living and existing in space.